anasanisg/laborlink/README.md

 ```

-### Confirue KeyCloack IdentityProvider
+### [2.4] Confirue KeyCloack IdentityProvider
-Keycloak is our IdentityProvider it's responsible of Authentication and managing roles for users.
+Keycloak is a centralized identity and access management system. it's responsible of Authentication and managing roles for users.
 With keycloak we hv also the ability to integrate other third-part Organization (eg Other Laborlink-Service-Providers, Delivars Services etc) and Keycloak can handle and manage roles in perfect way.

 We have right know three Roles *Labor-User*,*Labor-Manager* and *Labor-Developer(optional)*.

-Auth Process In General .. user sends req payloaded with JWT >gateway>keycloak>gateway>routing.

-*Note* Now we are going to configure keycloak with Confendential Client, in our EAI the Client secret is existed in the frontend which not a best practice for authentication.
-In common scenarios a public client or an Authentication Service are used to handle Authentication from the frontend side.So this just for demonstration purposes to represent the authentication flow process.
+*Note* Now we are going to configure keycloak with Confendential Client.
+*Note* Laborlink frontend Support Server Side Rendering and the secret key will be stored in the server side.

+*Note* OAuth2 Flow
+  -- UI detect if the user logged in or not if not then the user will be redirect to keycloack Auth Url.
+  -- After login the user will be redirected again with Authorization Code to callback url in frontside for token exchange in Nuxt Server Side
+  -- After Token exchange the Acess & Refresch Token will be stored in the LocalStorage

 Reproduce Configurations: